UnlimitedDrip/ProjectPinecone/README.md

 1. Installed Jest from the main website

-2. Exported function Display from Prototype.js which functions as our
+2. Exported function Display from Prototype.js which functions as our main

 3. Created a .test.js file to conduct our testing